tobybreckon/fire-detection-cnn/.github/ISSUE_TEMPLATE/other-issues-and-queries.md

 ---

 **Describe the issue or your query**
-Insert a clear and concise description of what the issue is.
+Insert a clear and concise description of what the issue is including any steps to reproduce and/or relevant script output.

 **Computing Environment (please complete the following information):**
  - OS: [e.g. Linux Ubuntu 18....
 LTS ]